Present-future maps for IELTS academic writing task 1.

 Overall, Norbiton will become more residential, so the factories will be demolished to make way for new housing.
-Moreover, two new roads and a mini roundabout will be built along with new shops, a medical centre, and a school.
+Moreover, two new roads and a mini roundabout are set to be built along with new shops, a medical centre, and a school.

 Looking at the current layout, a main road runs from east to west with a roundabout in the middle, which is surrounded by factories that extend to the east.
 In the north, farmland is situated over the river.
 There are currently no houses or other facilities in this industrial zone.

-Regarding redevelopment, from the central roundabout a new road will extend north and a bridge is to be constructed over the river with plans for new housing on the farmland.
+Regarding redevelopment, from the central roundabout a new road is designated to extend north and a bridge is to be constructed over the river with plans for new housing on the farmland.
 In addition, a road extending northwest with housing and shops is earmarked for construction.
-Next to the new mini roundabout, a medical centre will be built.
+Next to the new mini roundabout, a medical centre is expected to be built.
 To the east, a school and playground are proposed with extra residential facilities.
-Notably, no factories are expected to remain in the plans.
+Notably, no factories are set to remain in the plans.

 Analysis and Structure